Writing Teacher Resources

 jaBlog!
 The Blog By and For Young Writers

 Our young writers blog is run like an e-zine.
 It has articles on the art and craft of writing, short stories and poetry written by young writers, interviews with authors, and much more.
 Encourage your students to browse the article index and to submit something.
+We welcome beginners.
 Learn More

 Laura Thomas Comm You Tube Channel

-This is new for us, but stay tuned for videos that will help your students write better fiction and non-fiction.
+This is an ongoing project for us, but stay tuned for videos that will help your students write better fiction and non-fiction.
 Click here to view our channel.
 If there is a specific topic that you would like Laura to cover in a 5 – 10 minutes video, please email her.

 Laura does a limited number of educational, large group or small group workshop, author visits each year.
 Learn More

-Our website also has pages with writing tips and prompts, a literary calendar of events, and a free help page where students can post writing questions and receive assistance at no charge.
+Our website also has pages with writing tips and prompts and a free help page where students can post writing questions and receive assistance at no charge.
 Laura usually responds within 24 hours.
 Learn More

 These are one-day conferences with multiple workshops taught by industry professionals on the art and craft of writing.
 The JA writing conferences are unique in that they cater only to young writers between the ages of 9 and 21.
 Meals are included, as is a parent workshop at the end of the day.
 The conferences take place in various cities each year.
 They are ticketed events, though we strive to keep the cost affordable and offer financial assistance scholarships to a handful of students.
 If you have a group that wishes to attend, please get in touch.
 Learn More